jayrdeus/task-app/README.md

 2. php artisan migrate
 3. php artisan db:seed;
 4. php artisan serve

-for front end
+5. for .env, I used mysql database with the name task-app. for front end
 Type the following to the terminal
 1. npm install